isi-nlp/rtg/README.md

 ### Goals:
 + Easy and interpretable code (for those who read code as much as papers)
-  + Should be easy to adopt to new settings (the long term goal)
+  + Should be easy to adapt to new settings (the long term goal)
 + Reproducible experiments, based on config files and experiment directory